svaarala/duktape/doc/debugger.rst

         "args": [ 0, "foo.js", "frob", 123, 808 ]
     }

+    {
+        "notify": "Status",
+        "command": 1,
+        "args": [ 0, "foo.js", "frob", 123, 808 ]
+    }

 If an argument list is empty, 'args' can be omitted from any message.

-The request and notify message contain both a request/notify command name and a number.
-The intent is to allow debug clients to use command names (rather than numbers).
+The request and notify message contain both a request/notify command name and a number, and several forms are supported.
 The command name/number is resolved as follows:

-* If command name is present, look up the command name from command metadata.
-  If the command is known, use the command number in the command metadata and ignore a possible 'command' key.
+* If 'request' / 'notify' provides the command name as a string, look up the command from command metadata.
+If the command is known, use the command number in the command metadata (ignore a possible 'command' key).

-* If command number is present, use it verbatim if the name lookup failed.

-* If no command number is present, fail.
+* If 'request' / 'notify' provides the command number, use that as is.

+* If 'command' provides the command number, use that as is.
+The 'request' or 'notify' may also be present with a ``true`` value, and is ignored.

+* If the above steps fail, the request / notify cannot be processed.

 Other JSON messages
 -------------------